- world-cccam Review on Help! I’m burning through all of my reading material on the subway!

 - brodskyorganization on A quick update on our search for an affordable gym membership in NYC

-<em>This is the final installment in a series of three guest posts written by Amelia Germain.
+<em>This is part two in a series of three guest posts written by Amelia Germain.
 Amelia was a classmate of ours at Michigan State University and a fellow Spartan Marching Band member.
 She is currently a senior at MSU and has visited New York City several times during her college years.
 Follow more of her adventures on Twitter (@ameliagermain).

 If you’re really trying to stick to a budget for a weekend trip, sometimes it’s a great idea to eat a simple, cheap breakfast and/or lunch.
 My roommate and I typically go to the Walgreens around the corner from the hostel to buy cereal bars for breakfast and a case of water to cover our breakfast for the entire weekend.
 We’d also settle for Subway or even McDonald’s or other fast food restaurants, which were great for really cheap lunches.
 Sitting in a cute café with a bagel and coffee is also a fun thing to add into the budget, these are just some suggestions for easy ways to save money.